colemclaren/ttt/README.md

-THE FIRST INVENTORY TTT SERVER
+THE FIRST INVENTORY TTT GAMEMODE
 =========
 From my past experiences, your gmod server's player slots __WILL__ become fulled or be filled up too quickly.